mmoner93/DL2020-Image-Captioning/README.md

  - Portable version that runs on command line with the models we generated (ImageCaptioning)

 ## Portable Version
+To execute this, download the ImageCaptioning folder, then you only need to execute the following commands depending on the model you want to test.
+If you want to test more models, see links below to download them.
 **LSTM** :

 `python3 ImageCaptioning.py -image [image name] -model [squeeze/resnet18] -epoch [numberTrainedEpochs]`